Trump, Republicans seize on new stimulus debate to take aim at an old foe: Big tech

 The gambit left some Democrats and Republicans on Capitol Hill confused — and others seething at the prospect that additional stimulus aid might be tied to a substantial yet unrelated question about the future of the Internet.
 Repealing Section 230 outright, as Trump long has sought, could have dramatic, damaging implications for the future of free expression online.
 It also threatened to doom any hopes for lawmakers to plus-up stimulus benefits before the end of the year.

-“The American people overwhelmingly support $2,000 relief checks,” said Sen. Ron Wyden (D-Ore), the top Democrat on the Senate Finance Committee who helped design the digital-era protections that Trump and some GOP lawmakers now seek to scrap.
+“The American people overwhelmingly support $2,000 relief checks,” said Sen. Ron Wyden (Ore), the top Democrat on the Senate Finance Committee who helped design the digital-era protections that Trump and some GOP lawmakers now seek to scrap.

 Wyden instead described it as a “poison pill” that aims to help Republicans at a time when two of the party’s lawmakers are facing tough reelection fights in Georgia.
 “It’s a classic McConnell move, use process gimmicks to kill popular policies and try to deflect the blame,” Wyden said in a statement.